Racial segregation in the United States: New Deal era

-The New Deal, nonetheless, provided unprecedented federal benefits to blacks.
+The New Deal also provided federal benefits to Black Americans.
 This led many to become part of the New Deal coalition from their base in Northern and Western cities where they could now vote, having in large numbers left the South during the Great Migration.
 Influenced in part by the "Black Cabinet" advisors and the March on Washington Movement, just prior to America's entry into World War II, Roosevelt issued Executive Order 8802, the first anti-discrimination order at the federal level and established the Fair Employment Practices Committee.
 Roosevelt's successor, President Harry Truman appointed the President's Committee on Civil Rights, and issued Executive Order 9980 and Executive Order 9981 providing for desegregation throughout the federal government and the armed forces.

 Hypersegregation

 In an often-cited 1988 study, Douglas Massey and Nancy Denton compiled 20 existing segregation measures and reduced them to five dimensions of residential segregation.
 Dudley L. Poston and Michael Micklin argue that Massey and Denton "brought conceptual clarity to the theory of segregation measurement by identifying five dimensions".

 African Americans are considered to be racially segregated because of all five dimensions of segregation being applied to them within these inner cities across the U.S. These five dimensions are evenness, clustering, exposure, centralization and concentration.

 Evenness is the difference between the percentage of a minority group in a particular part of a city, compared to the city as a whole.
 Exposure is the likelihood that a minority and a majority party will come in contact with one another.
 Clustering is the gathering of different minority groups into a single space; clustering often leads to one big ghetto and the formation of "hyperghettoization".
 Centralization measures the tendency of members of a minority group to be located in the middle of an urban area, often computed as a percentage of a minority group living in the middle of a city (as opposed to the outlying areas).
 Concentration is the dimension that relates to the actual amount of land a minority lives on within its particular city.
 The higher segregation is within that particular area, the smaller the amount of land a minority group will control.